 - a.
 Administrative Leaders: rushing Al-Qarioti (2000) as the leaders who influence on a group of individuals or a group, earning their voluntarily cooperation under their leadership and prospering homogeneity and persuade them to achieve their goals. - b.
 The Organizational Justice: as the outcome of the agreement between the efforts made and obtained outcomes, in a way that contributes to achieving the desired objectives of the Organization.
-(Byars and Rue, 1997). - Distributive Justice: as the equitable distribution of the sources of the organizational opportunities, as individuals are subjected to the assessment of the results of their work in accordance with the rule of distributive justice based on the principle of equality (Khalipha, 1997) - Procedural Justice: the feeling of the positive sense of justice and institutional procedures used in determining the output, (Niehoff & Moorman, 1993) - Interactive Justice: the extent of a sense of justice the workers may feel when they are subjected to official procedures or when they are aware the reason behind those procedures - Corrective Justice: is that justice which includes the operations, specific procedures and systems ensuring that the rights of workers and their performance levels are rectified in a fair and impartial manner, to secure their stability and career development (Katawna, 2003). - c.
-Job Performance: as a set of behaviours that evaluates performance in their job, his/her responsibilities accomplishment, and it also includes the quality of performance and efficiency of implementation and the technical expertise that a job requires, as well as the communication and interaction with the rest of the members of the organization and the acceptance of the new tasks, creativity and commitment to the administrative aspects of the work, and to respond to them with care and effectiveness.
+(Byars and Rue, 1997). - Distributive Justice: as the equitable distribution of the sources of the organizational opportunities, as individuals are subjected to the assessment of the results of their work in accordance with the rule of distributive justice based on the principle of equality (Khalipha, 1997) - Procedural Justice: the feeling of the positive sense of justice and institutional procedures used in determining the output, (Niehoff & Moorman, 1993) - Interactive Justice: the extent of a sense of justice the workers may feel when they are subjected to official procedures or when they know the reason behind those procedures - Corrective Justice: is that justice which includes the operations, specific procedures and systems ensuring that the rights of workers and their performance levels are rectified in a fair and impartial manner, to secure their stability and career development (Katawna, 2003). - c.
+Job Performance: as a set of behavior that show of the employee's performance of his/her tasks and responsibilities, and it also includes the quality of performance and efficiency of implementation and the technical expertise that a job requires, as well as the communication and interaction with the rest of the members of the organization and the acceptance of the new tasks, creativity, and commitment to the administrative aspects of the work, and to respond to them with care and effectiveness.
 (Sizlaqi, Wallace, 1991):